Rethinking Re-Sampling in Imbalanced Semi-Supervised Learning: An Empirical Study of Re-Sampling and Decoupling in Imbalanced SSL

 \section{An Empirical Study of Re-Sampling and Decoupling in Imbalanced SSL}

-In this section, we first define the problem setup of class-imbalanced semi-supervised learning and introduce different data sampling strategies (Section \ref{sec:setup}).
-We present a detailed analysis on different strategies of sampling data when training the models in a joint manner in Section \ref{sec:joint} followed by a discussion on the effects of re-sampling at learning representations in Section \ref{sec:decouple}.
+In this section, we first define the problem setup of class-imbalanced semi-supervised learning and introduce different data sampling strategies.
+Then we present a detailed analysis on different strategies of sampling data when training the models in a joint manner followed by a discussion on the effects of re-sampling at learning representations.